 In engineering driven organizations design is slightly undervalued almost by nature.
-Even when it is recognized as important, I’ve witnessed many times how difficult it is to achieve excellence in design when company spirit is rooted in engineering.
+I’ve witnessed many times how challenging it can be to achieve excellence in design when company spirit is rooted in engineering.

-Having worked in this environment for most of my career, it made me appreciate developers that have a certain jest for product design, that I could team up with to get the most out of design under the specific circumstances.
+Having worked in this environment for most of my career, it made me appreciate engineers who care to engage with design, that I could team up with to get the most out of design under the specific circumstances.

 Most of the developers, however, are in a different group.
 They are soldiers.
-They conform to the very distinct lines of responsibility — designers design, and following their input developers develop.
-Writing software is already difficult enough, so keeping these two activities distinctly apart seems like a reasonable thing to do.
+They conform to the very distinct lines of responsibility: Designers design, and following the specs developers develop.
+Writing software is already intellectually demanding enough, so keeping these two activities distinctly apart seems like a reasonable thing to do.
 And many companies, depending on their size, simply must become more procedural as they grow.

-I would slowly realize that the principal duty of designers is to hear and understand all sides and perspectives, and compile that into the biggest value for both users and the business.
-In this process, everybody who informs the design is incredibly important.
+I would slowly realize that the principal duty of designers is to hear and understand all sides and perspectives, and compile that into the biggest value for their users.
+In this process, everybody who informs design is incredibly important.

-In every team I’ve been a part of, I worked with developers more eager to participate in the design than the others.
+In every team I’ve been a part of, I worked with developers more eager to participate in design than the others.
 They understand you’re on the same job, just with different tools.
 Their feedback is priceless.
-They introduce you into the inner workings of the system, unlocking perspectives you otherwise would struggle to discover on your own.
-They make design better and they make you a better designer.
+They introduce us into the inner workings of the system, unlocking perspectives we would otherwise struggle to discover on our own.
+They make design better and they make us better designers.
 They’re my 10x developers.

-Individual credit in software is a myth.
+Individual credit in any business is a myth.
 There are incredible musicians and artists, individuals whose wonderful gift leaves you speechless, but not in software.
-No matter what they persuaded us into believing about Steve Jobs or Elon Musk.
-It’s undeniable some people are more talented than the others and can have significant impact on the organization, but what we end up admiring in software is always the result of collective effort.
+No matter what popular culture persuaded us to believe about Zuckerbergs and Musks of the world.
+Indeed, some people are more talented than the others and can have significant impact on the organization, but what we end up admiring in software is always the result of collective effort.